Multidimensional interferometric photoelectron spectroscopy with extreme ultraviolet photons

 Photochemical reactions are the central driving force in nature and in sustainable technologies.
 Understanding photochemical reactions on the quantum level is thus a primary goal in science.
 However, this task remains a major experimental and theoretical challenge even on the single-molecule level due to the involved ultrafast time scales, predominantly nonradiative processes, and strongly coupled degrees of freedom.

-Need for New Methods
+Need for Advanced Methods

 Methods are needed that provide a gap-less view on the molecular mechanisms with the necessary sensitivity and selectivity to uncover and disentangle the participating reaction pathways.
+In this project, we will for the first time establish ultrafast multidimensional extreme ultraviolet (XUV) photoelectron spectroscopy to solve this problem.

+This method is capable of mapping photochemical processes with unprecedented spectro-temporal resolution along the entire reaction coordinate, while unraveling otherwise degenerate pathways in multidimensional correlation maps.
 This becomes possible with the unique combination of concepts from coherent multidimensional spectroscopy with femto to attosecond XUV light sources and photoelectron spectroscopy.

 Project Goals